LiveView Testing: Ensuring real-time synchronization across sessions

 Test Updating a Player

-updates a player the changes are immediately visible to user_b
+Objective: Verify when user_a updates a player the changes are immediately visible to user_b.

 - Setup: Create a player and open sessions for

-who both can see the player. - Action:
+user_aanduser_bwho both can see the player. - Action:

-updates the name and score of the player. - Verification: Confirm real-time update to
+user_aupdates the name and score of the player. - Verification: Confirm real-time update to

 test "update player from user_a shows on user_b", %{conn: conn, player_1: player_1} do